ibm-cloud-docs/dl/completing-the-connection.md

 # Completing the connection
 {: #complete-connection-dedicated}

 After you submit your {{site.data.keyword.dl_short}} Dedicated order, the {{site.data.keyword.dl_short}} table indicates an **LOA creation in progress** connection status.
 Click the name of the connection to open its details page.
-Then, view the **Actions** section to see if you have any pending actions.
+Then, view the **Actions** section to see whether you have any pending actions.

 Here's how the process works: